tothemoon-org/extension-blocks/spec.md

 corresponding resolution transaction.
 The resolution transaction's fee MUST be equal to the cumulative amount of fees collected inside the extension block.

-On the policy layer, transaction fees may be calculated by transaction cost/weight.
-Any byte that would exist in the canonical blockchain is worth 4 points (this includes entering inputs and exiting outputs, as they both add size to the resolution transaction).
-Any byte existing only in the extension chain is worth 1 point.
+On the policy layer, transaction fees may be calculated by transaction cost as well as additional size/legacy-sigops added to the canonical block due to entering or exiting outputs.

 In the previous example, the spender of Transaction #2's output could have also added a fee.